isahilchanna/ChatBot-Python/README.md

   - Exiting the chat: The user can exit the chat by typing "exit".
 + Design and Development -
-a simple chatbot that can respond to certain user inputs using pre-defined responses.
+  A simple chatbot that can respond to certain user inputs using pre-defined responses.
 The chatbot is designed to work in a loop, continuously accepting input from the user and generating responses until the user chooses to exit the program.

   The chatbot uses several functions to determine the appropriate response based on the user's input.
 For example, the `greetings` function uses a for loop to iterate through the words in the user's input and check if any of them match pre-defined greetings.
 If a match is found, the function returns a random greeting from a list of possible responses.

   Similarly, the `inquiry` function checks if the user's input contains any pre-defined inquiry phrases, and if a match is found, returns a random response from a list of possible answers.

  The chatbot also includes functions to respond to certain other phrases and to answer user questions using the Wikipedia API.
 The `generate_response` function calls these functions based on the user's input to determine the appropriate response.

  Finally, the chatbot includes a `while` loop that continuously accepts input from the user and generates responses until the user types "exit" to terminate the program.

  Overall, the code is a simple demonstration of how a chatbot can be built using Python, but there is certainly room for further development and improvement, such as adding more features, improving the natural language processing, and enhancing the user experience.